John Garrett (linguist): In Bangalore

+Death

+John Garrett died at Chorlton Lodge, Hampton Hill, London, on 20 June 1893.

 Wesleyan Mission Press, Bangalore

 John Garrett and Mr. Jenkins were appointed as Canarese missionaries in 1840, and were authorised to start a printing press in the Bangalore Pettah, which was the part of Bangalore under the jurisdiction of the Mysore State.
 Garrett was a printer by trade before joining the Wesleyan Mission.
 The press was funded by English gentry and took a few months to complete.
 Before this, printing in Canarese was done at the Vepery Mission Press, Church Street, outside Madras, which was established in 1779.
 Even though printing at the Bangalore Press started in 1840, the earliest books in the collection of the British Museum are from 1841.
 And for the first few years, the books had to be sent to Madras for binding, as the Bangalore Press did not have the facilities in its early years of operation.